jadijadi/lpic1book/content/1094_configure_client_side_dns.md

 ;; MSG SIZE  rcvd: 215
 ```

 Here I have asked dig to use `8.8.8.8` as its DNS and query `google.com`.
-You can see that I've got more than 1 answer \(actually much more than 1 answer\).
+You can see that I've got more than one answer \(actually much more than one answer\).
 My computer can randomly contact any of those IPs to reach the `google.com`.
-In other words, google.com is using more than 1 server/IP and `8.8.8.8` provides all of them when queried for that domain.
+In other words, google.com is using more than one server/IP and `8.8.8.8` provides all of them when queried for that domain.

-### /etc/hosts
+### `/etc/hosts`

 This file contains IP addresses and their correspondive names.
 This is kind of an static name resolution on your computer.
 Let's have a look: